-- Program design should consider what triggered the need for a small mammal sampling program (e.g., changes in COPC concentrations in soil or plants in a specific area to target the sampling program to answer specific questions [hypotheses]). - Small mammal sampling should ideally be co-located with soil, plant, and/or berry sampling sites to enable a more robust analysis of potential effects. - Sufficient sample numbers (both replicates within a site and total number of sites) should be targeted to enable statistical analysis of results. - Targeted species or type of animal should consider home ranges (ideally small) and type(s) of foods consumed, where possible. - SOPs for field sampling and sample submission should be developed in advance of program implementation. - Sampling program should be developed in consultation with Indigenous groups and regulators.
+- Program design should consider what triggered the need for a small mammal sampling program (e.g., changes in COPC concentrations in soil or plants in a specific area to target the sampling program to answer specific questions [hypotheses]). - Small mammal sampling should ideally be co-located with soil, plant, and/or berry sampling sites to enable a more robust analysis of potential effects and will include near-field and control sites. - Sufficient sample numbers (both replicates within a site and total number of sites) should be targeted to enable statistical analysis of results. - Targeted species or type of animal should consider home ranges (ideally small) and type(s) of foods consumed, where possible. - SOPs for field sampling and sample submission should be developed in advance of program implementation. - Sampling program should be developed in consultation with Indigenous groups and regulators.